Unclaimed

 - Poor service

-Let the company propose a solution
+Preferred solution: Let the company propose a solution

 2012 Prius C Tail light issue

-The taillight lens has a bad seal, allowing dust, dirt and water to enter.
-The taillight is now 3/4 full of water.
-Kolar has already replaced it once, but it has happened again.
-Our Prius C has 50,000 miles on the odometer.
-Today I was told that something must have hit the taillight, therefore voiding the warranty.
-Impossible.
 And yet the technician admitted that other Prius C's have come back with the same issue.
 He recommended drilling *** in the bottom of the taillight to let the water out.
 This is ridiculous!
 We have bought 4 brand new Toyotas from Kolar since 2006, including this one, and have never been treated like this.
-Buyers beware.
-If they do not fix this problem, we will be shopping elsewhere.

-The Kolar service department should fix the taillight free of charge and document it as a recurring issue, or risk losing lifelong customers.
+Preferred solution: The Kolar service department should fix the taillight free of charge and document it as a recurring issue, or risk losing lifelong customers.

 Overcharging for parts and service